Max-0800/termax-su/readme.txt

-Any damage or misuse of this project is none of my responsibility and there for not my problem.
+everything that happens is not my responsibility and is as your problem, not mine